What is the difference between the Office of Research and Sponsored Projects Accounting?

-How do I know whom to contact for matters related to preaward activities?
+Who do I contact for matters related to pre-award, central activities?

-Who do I contact for documentation on charges I cannot recognize on a project?
+Who do I contact for documentation on charges I can’t recognize on a sponsored project?

 Project Account Numbers

-How do I get an early account number?
+How do I get an early account number for a sponsored project?

-How long does it take to receive a project number in the Oracle Financial system?
+How long does it take to receive a project number in the PRISM Oracle Financial system?

-Once a sponsored project award agreement has been signed off by the Office of Research and all appropriate paperwork has been accumulated and forwarded to Research/Cost Accounting, a project number will be assigned within 72 hours or less.
+Once a sponsored project notice of award has been approved by the Office of Research and all appropriate internal documents have been accumulated and forwarded to Sponsored Projects Accounting, a project number will be assigned within 72 hours or less.

-Do the sponsored project account numbers have any meaning or are they just
+Does the sponsored project account numbering system have any relevance or is the numbering system just sequential?

-A numbering system has been developed using the first two digits of the six-digit project number to designate a funding source:
+A sponsored project numbering system has been developed using the first one or two digits of the six-digit sponsored project account number to designate a funding source:

-The last four digits are sequential as new awards come in.
+The last four digits are sequential as new project numbers are assigned.